 “The benefit of this method of access is that it abstracts the location of the original data, making the data container a logical mount point.
 It also allows ‘application’ containers accessing the data container volumes to be created and destroyed while keeping the data persistent in a dedicated container.”

-Gain deep insights into data flow within by monitoring individual containers with powerful tools like Sumo Logic for logging and machine learning, saving your team’s time and accelerating the continuous delivery pipeline.
+Gain deep insights into data flow within by monitoring individual container logs with powerful tools like Sumo Logic for logging and machine learning, saving your team’s time and accelerating the continuous delivery pipeline.

 5 Patterns to Enable Your Architecture